curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 *The pursuit of existing beliefs seeds new ones.*

----

-* Child recollection?
-* Bragging with close friends
-  * expensive trust
-  * breadth of normal
-  * due for a new religion
-  * become unintelligible
-  * "I would like to see how you would explain this to others"
-* Another inspiration.
-Breadth of normal.
-But no one should be a messiah because no human is trustworthy.
-* Meditating
-  * Ideas are beings too
-  * What about a conscious idea?
-  * Empathize
-  * Enlightenment
-* Tabum
-  * Fear
-  * Planning
-  * What is the idea the messiah of?
-Could be anything.
-  * Must be "the one thing".
-What is the minimum religion?
-The minimum purpose?
-  * Survival
-  * For what?
-For the universe.
-This is the universe becoming conscious.

----

-When I was a boy, around four years old, I remember sitting on the couch, crying.
+When I was a child, around four years old, I remember sitting on the couch, crying.
 My mother came to comfort me,

 "What's wrong, darling?"